Once Upon a Time (The Twilight Zone): Plot

 Woodrow Mulligan is a grumpy man in 1890, dissatisfied with what his world has come to: the nation's budget surplus is only 85 million dollars, prices are shockingly high to him, and his once-quiet town of Harmony, New York is bustling with livestock roaming the streets, which are full of horse-drawn carriages and penny-farthing bicycles moving at the speed limit of 8 mph.
 A collision with a bicyclist dumps him in a water trough, forcing him to take off his pants to dry them when he gets to his place of work.

 He works as janitor for Professor Gilbert, who has just invented a "time helmet", which can transport the wearer to another decade for 30 minutes.
 Mulligan tries it on and it sends him to 1961; Harmony is now a busy city with streets full of cars, all sorts of urban noise, and astonishingly high prices.
 In the chaos he loses the helmet, which is picked up by a boy on roller skates, requiring Mulligan to give chase on a contemporary bicycle.
 He recovers the damaged helmet as he runs into Rollo, a scientist.
-They take the helmet to a "fix it" shop, where Rollo and the proprietor argue over repairs, while Mulligan wanders off and to acquire a pair of pants.
+They take the helmet to a "fix it" shop, where Rollo and the proprietor argue over repairs, while Mulligan wanders off to acquire a pair of pants.

 Rollo regards the 1890s as an idyllic period, and wants to go back there in Mulligan's place.
 He runs off with the helmet, but Mulligan catches him at the last instant and they both go back.
 Mulligan is relieved to be home, and Rollo finds it charming.
 A week later, Mulligan has found a new appreciation for life in 1890, but Rollo is dismayed at the lack of technology and modern comforts.
 Annoyed by Rollo's griping, Mulligan sets the helmet for 1961, puts it on Rollo's head, and sends him back to his own time.